top of page

 Knife Sharpening Q&A

-Your NC custom chef's knife will be built from scratch in Black Mountain.
+Your Keith Nix Knives blades will be built from scratch in Black Mountain, NC.
 We're just minutes from Asheville, Hendersonville, Weaverville, Candler, or Marion.
-Give me a call or stop by!
+Give us a call or stop by!

 HOME PAGE